mehDN/wc-MTP-workflows/docs/ACTIVE_LEARNING.md

 # Active learning for the WC W-vacancy MTP

-## What is active learning?
+## Introduction to active learning

-In machine learning, **active learning** is a paradigm in which the model selectively queries the most informative unlabeled examples for labeling (by an “oracle” such as a human or an expensive computation), rather than labeling data randomly or passively.
-The goal is to reach high accuracy with far fewer labels—especially valuable when labeling is costly.
+In machine learning, **active learning** is a paradigm in which the model selectively queries the most informative unlabeled examples for labeling, rather than labeling data randomly or passively.
+The goal is to reach high accuracy with far fewer labels, especially valuable when labeling is costly.

 Typical loop:
 1. Train on the current labeled set.